asudebaykal/Machine-Learning-Projects/README.md

 # Table of Contents
 * Project 1: House Price Prediction
-* Project 2: Heart Attack Prediction
+* Project 2: Heart Attack
+* Project 3: Brain Tumor Classification and Segmentation
+* Project 4: Image Captioning

 # About the Repository
 In this repository, you will find a diverse range of machine learning projects that highlight my skills,